 Being a member of UVYP also helps to develop one’s own career.
 Being a relatively young group, there are various leadership opportunities for members both on the UVYP Steering Committee, and by chairing events that a member is passionate about.
 When a member comes to the Steering Committee with an idea in one of our three areas of focus that the group decides to pursue, that member has the opportunity to take the lead on that project while the Steering Committee gives them support along the way.
 Employers love to see examples of leadership and civic involvement, and UVYP can help young professionals to add these strengths to their skill set just by being a member.

 There is no better way to get to know your community around you than to give back to it.
 The opportunity to give back not only improves the quality of life in the Upper Valley, but also helps us as individuals to feel connected to our community as a whole.
 As young professionals we believe that we have a unique opportunity to do our own part in helping to shape our community into the place that we want to continue to live and work in for our own generation and for those to come.
 The Upper Valley Young Professionals gives back to the local community by supporting local groups, causes and businesses in the Upper Valley, in both New Hampshire and Vermont.
-For example, our members staffed a water stop at the CHaD (Children Hospital at Dartmouth-Hitchcock) HERO, and have since made this an annual tradition.

 There are numerous things we can do to give back both big and small and we are always welcome to members’ ideas on their favorite ways to do so.